-Caen vs Monaco
+Caen vs Monaco by Lucien

 Caen impressed last weekend as the team managed to take a point in a 2:2 draw away from home against Nice last Friday evening.
 They looked more or less passive and threatened only via counter attacks, but even so managed to take the lead in 36th minute with a goal from Santini and even to double it up with the second goal from Karamoh.

 No doubt that the players of Nice have much more quality but didn't show much of it all the way till last twenty minutes of the game via Balotelli and Donis in 71st and 77th minute, pushing for the third goal as well and they were actually quite close to reach the winning goal.
 It was a draw, but surely a positive result for the team, as they continue to be above the relegation zone with four points more than play-out placed Nancy.